 - Exercise: It’s not just food that impacts blood sugar.
 Regular movement keeps blood sugar more stable, with narrower fluctuations.
 Being sedentary does the opposite, increasing insulin resistance which results in higher blood sugar levels.
 With autoimmune disease, exercise can sometimes be challenging, but you don’t need strenuous exercise to have this effect.
 This podcast shares simple ways to incorporate more movement into your day: Podcast Episode 155: Nutritious Movement.

 - Manage Stress: This advice shows up in almost every section on this page for a reason.
 Stress causes insomnia in multiple ways, including blood sugar dysregulation.
 We can’t eliminate stress from our lives, but we can incorporate relaxation breaks into our day and also learn techniques that lessen our stress reactivity.
-Resource: Podcast Episode 44: The Art of Stress Management.
+Resource: 5 Quick Stress Relievers.

-- For more tips, listen to Episode 131: Blood Sugar & Autoimmunity.
+- For more tips, listen to Podcast Episode 131: Blood Sugar & Autoimmunity.

 People who snore often aren’t aware they’re doing it, because it happens while they’re sleeping.
 If they share a bed or a bedroom with someone, it interrupts the other person’s sleep.
 If they sleep alone, they may not even know they snore.
 However, there are health risks associated with snoring.
 People who snore sleep less, have more daytime fatigue, and have increased odds of developing coronary artery disease and depression.
 Not only that, snoring is often a symptom of a serious sleep disorder called sleep apnea which can be life threatening.
 So, the first step is discovering whether or not you snore.
 Then there are things you can do treat it.